 S471 Integrative Learning Center

-Kathy Roberts Forde is an American journalism historian with research interests in the First Amendment, democracy and public sphere, the Black freedom struggle and the press, the First Amendment, literary journalism, and the history of the book and print culture.
+Kathy Roberts Forde is an American journalism historian with research interests in democracy and the public sphere, the Black freedom struggle and the press, the First Amendment, literary journalism, and the history of the book and print culture.
 She is the Associate Dean of Equity & Inclusion in the College of Social & Behavioral Sciences.
-She served as Chair of UMass Journalism from 2014-2017.
-She is past chair of the AEJMC History Division and past associate editor of American Journalism.
-She was the founding director of the Media & Civil Rights History Symposium at the University of South Carolina, a biennial scholarly gathering.
+She served as Chair of UMass Journalism from 2014-2017; she is past chair of the AEJMC History Division and past associate editor of American Journalism.